spiffe/java-spiffe/java-spiffe-provider/README.md

 # Java SPIFFE Provider

-This module provides a Java Security Provider implementation supporting X.509-SVIDs and methods for creating SSLContexts that are backed by the Workload API.
+This module provides a Java Security Provider implementation supporting X.509-SVIDs and methods for creating `SSLContext` that are backed by the Workload API.

 ## Create an SSL Context backed by the Workload API

-To create an SSL Context that uses a `X509Source` backed by the Workload API, having the environment variable ` SPIFFE_ENDPOINT_SOCKET` defined with the Workload API endpoint address.
+To create an `javax.net.ssl.SSLContext` that is backed by the Workload API through a `X509Source`, having the environment variable
-The `SSLContext` is configured with a set of SPIFFE IDs that the current workload will trust for TLS connections:
+` SPIFFE_ENDPOINT_SOCKET` defined with the Workload API endpoint address:

 ```
     X509Source source = DefaultX509Source.newSource();